zipvilization/Zipvilization/world/civilization/index.md

 And enough openness for the result to remain unknown.

-That is where the experiment becomes real.

-We build the land.
+We build the foundations.

-We build the rules.
+We define the rules.

 We build the tools.

-We build the world.
+We make the world observable.

-Then something has to happen that no smart contract can do alone:
+Then something has to happen that no specification can do alone:

-**people have to use it.**
+> **people have to participate.**

-What they build together — or against one another — will not be a line in our original specification.
+What eventually emerges from that participation should not be a line we already wrote in the original specification.

-It will be the history of Zipvilization.
+It should be the history of Zipvilization.

-And if the experiment works,

-**that history will become its civilization.**
+And from that history,

+civilization may emerge.

+> **We define the conditions.**
+>
+> **We do not define the outcome.**

 ---